A collection of xrays of fracture of humerus in adult skeleton are being presented and would be updated regularly.

-After 3 weeks of her injury, she was treated with open reduction and internal fixation using low contact dynamic compression plate (LCDCP) and autogenous bone grafting which was harvested from her lef iliac crest.
+After 3 weeks of her injury, she was treated with open reduction and internal fixation using low contact dynamic compression plate (LCDCP) and autogenous bone grafting which was harvested from her left iliac crest.

 The patient is still in follow up and is showing good bone healing.

 Conservative treatment in obese persons is relatively difficult.
-In my experience nothing suits an obese arm as for as splintage is considered.
+In my experience, nothing suits an obese arm as for as splintage is considered.
 The splint does not provide any support because it cannot snugly fit due to fat and the fracture mobility is unchecked.

-I have always found it difficult to treat the obese patients by conservative means.
+I have always found it difficult to treat obese patients by conservative means.
 I am more inclined to treat them with a surgical procedure as I have found them to respond better.